Jarsore/Jarsore/README.md

 🌱 I’m currently learning Python and C/C++.

-⚡ Fun fact: ① I like reading books.
+⚡ Fun fact: ① A gentleman observes his old words and deeds, and uses them to judge his virtues.

 <!--